Streetlight Replacement Project

 Current Project Status

-Lighting Maintenance Inc. a subcontractor for PEPCO began the street light replacement the second week of December, 2018.
-The project is expected to be completed by September, 2019, weather permitting.
+Lighting Maintenance Inc. a subcontractor for PEPCO began the street light replacement the second week of December, 2018 and completed the work in July, 2019.

-Residents who wish to request additional shielding on the new streetlights in the case of light intrusion into bedroom windows can send an email with the request, address, and contact information to: firstname.lastname@example.org
+Residents who wish to request additional shielding on the new streetlights in the case of light intrusion into bedroom windows can send an email with the request, address, and your contact information to: firstname.lastname@example.org.
+Please include the pole number for the fixture and nearest address.

 The discussion concerning the benefits of replacing the City’s streetlights began about ten years ago.
 The discussion has included staff presentations to City Council in April, 2015, March, 2016 and October, 2016.
 At the October 2016 meeting, City Council authorized staff to pursue the conversion of existing streetlights to LED technology via Resolution 2016-41.
 The Council Resolution directed staff and Pepco to ensure that all replacement fixtures be International Dark Sky Association (IDA) Certified, 3,000 Kelvin according to IDA requirements, and address areas that may be over lit or under lit throughout the City.